swarupv1/jinja2-deep-dive-day2/challenges/09-data-structures/README.md

 #### Task 9 - Bonus - converting unstructured text into structured data 2

-Convert the below unstructured data to nested data structure.
+Convert the below unstructured text to nested data structure.

 Multicast groups should be recorded in a list.

 Record the final data structure using Python syntax.
-Assign it to "interface_state" variable.
+Assign it to `interface_state` variable.

 ```
 GigabitEthernet0/2.1 is up, line protocol is up